-Physics play a large part in many aspects of the game of golf.
+Physics plays a large part in many aspects of the game of golf.

 At first golf balls were smooth, but it did not take players long to realize that older scuffed up balls traveled further, and they began roughing up the surface of new balls to get the same effect.
 Initially many different surface patterns were experimented with until they came upon the standard dimple pattern that we see today.
 The dimples on a golf ball hold little pockets of air, and serve to reduce the drag as the ball flies through the air.